arvindkelvin/thinkasset/README.md

 ### Contributing

-Please see the documentation on [contributing and developing for Snipe-IT](https://snipe-it.readme.io/docs/contributing-overview).
+Please see the documentation on [contributing and developing for snipe it, the parent source code for thinkasset](https://snipe-it.readme.io/docs/contributing-overview).

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.